sspinc/csv2avro/README.md

 ```
 This will process the data.csv file and creates a *data.avro* file and a *data.bad.csv* file with the bad rows.

-You can override the bad-rows file location with the `--bad-rows [BAD_ROWS]` options.
+You can override the bad-rows file location with the `--bad-rows [BAD_ROWS]` option.

 ### CSV2Avro in Docker